freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/index.md

 ![SSD](https://images10.newegg.com/NeweggImage/ProductImage/20-147-373-09.jpg)

 ### Memory (RAM)
 Random-access memory (RAM) is a form of computer data storage which stores data and machine code currently being used.
 A random-access memory device allows data items to be read or written in almost the same amount of time irrespective of the physical location of data inside the memory.
+RAM as opposed to storage like a hard drive or solid state drive is volatile; meaning that data stored on the RAM is only temporary and will not be retained after power loss.

 ![Ram](https://images10.newegg.com/NeweggImage/ProductImage/20-232-476-S01.jpg)